Wineville Chicken Coop murders: Walter Collins

 During Christine's incarceration, Jones questioned the boy, who admitted to being 12-year-old Arthur Hutchens Jr., a runaway originally from Iowa.
 A drifter at a roadside café in Illinois had told Hutchens of his resemblance to the missing Walter, so Hutchens devised a plan to impersonate Walter.
 His motive was to reach Hollywood so that he could meet his favorite actor, Tom Mix.

 Christine was released 10 days after Hutchens admitted that he was not her son.
 She then filed a lawsuit against Jones and the LAPD.
 On September 13, 1930, she won the suit against Jones and was awarded $10,800, which Jones never paid.
 The last newspaper account of Christine dates from 1941, when she attempted to collect a $15,562 judgment against Jones, who had since retired.

 Christine became hopeful that her son might still be alive after her first interview with Gordon Northcott.
 She asked Northcott if he had killed her son, and after listening to his repeated lies, confessions and recantations, she concluded that Northcott was insane.
 Because Northcott did not seem to know whether he had even met Walter, she clung to the hope that Walter was still alive.
 Northcott sent Christine a telegram shortly before his execution, saying he had lied when he denied that Walter was among his victims.
 He promised to tell the truth if she came in person to hear it.
 Just a few hours before the execution, Christine visited Northcott.
 But upon her arrival, he balked.
 When she confronted him, Northcott said "I don't want to see you.
 I don't know anything about it.
 I'm innocent."

 A news account said, "The distraught woman was outraged by Northcott's conduct... but was also comforted by it.
 Northcott's ambiguous replies and his seeming refusal to remember such details as Walter's clothing and the color of his eyes gave her continued hope that her son still lived."

 Lewis and Nelson Winslow

 Lewis, 12, and Nelson, 10, were the sons of Nelson Winslow Sr. and his wife.
 The boys were abducted on May 16, 1928, from Pomona, California on their way home from a yacht club meeting.
-Northcott was convicted of kidnapping and killing them.

-Mr. Winslow led a lynch mob to the Riverside County Jail, where Northcott was temporarily being held, with the intent of hanging Northcott after the completion of his trial but before his sentencing.
+While Northcott was being held Riverside County Jail, Mr. Winslow led a lynch mob with the intent of hanging Northcott after the completion of his trial but before his sentencing.
 Police convinced the mob to disband.